dermen/nanoBragg_multipanel/README.md

 dials.image_viewer eiger_images.h5
 ```

 I hope the script provides a good example of how to simulate multi panel setups!
-You can use cuda by adding the argument ```--cuda```, though speed ups may not be noticable until you switch on mosacitiy divergence etc.  Eiger sim takes longer I think because the eiger model includes a finite detector sensor thickness.
+You can use cuda by adding the argument ```--cuda```, though speed ups may not be noticable until you switch on mosacitiy divergence etc. If you add the argument ```--pinkbeam``` then a 5% bandwidth X-ray spectrum will be used to simulate the scattering, and there you will definitely notice the GPU version running faster.
+The spectrum was recorded at BioCars.
+The Eiger sim takes longer than the Jungfrau - I think because the eiger model includes a finite detector sensor thickness.

 ### Optional: ipython